Meem007/Credit-Risk-Prediction/README.md

 1. **Data Collection**: The dataset used for this project is obtained from Kaggle and contains various features related to borrowers, loans, and credit risk outcomes.

-2. **Data Preprocessing**: Data preprocessing involves handling missing values <p style="color: red;">(no data removed  rather susbtitute missing value with suitable replacemnt, used KNN imputation) </p>, converting categorical variables into numerical representations, and splitting the data into training and testing sets.
+2. **Data Preprocessing**: Data preprocessing involves handling missing values <span style="color: red;">(no data removed  rather susbtitute missing value with suitable replacemnt, used KNN imputation) </span>, converting categorical variables into numerical representations, and splitting the data into training and testing sets.

 3. **Exploratory Data Analysis (EDA)**: EDA includes visualizing the dataset to understand its distribution, relationships between variables, and identifying potential patterns or trends.